UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UCF has combined with its opponents to put up more than 67.5 points only two times this year.
+- UCF and its opponents have combined to score more than 67 points in three of four games this season.

-- Saturday's total is 5.7 points lower than the two team's combined 73.2 points per game average.
+- Saturday's over/under is 6.2 points lower than the two team's combined 73.2 points per game average.

-- The 59.9 combined points per game that these two squads have allowed this season are 7.6 fewer than the 67.5 over/under in this contest.
+- These two squads combine to allow 59.9 points per game, 7.1 fewer than this contest's over/under.

-- The 67.5 total in this game is 8.1 points higher than the 59.4 average total in Pirates games this season.
+- The 67 over/under in this game is 7.6 points above the 59.4 average total in Pirates games this season.

 UCF Stats and Trends

-- UCF has one win against the spread in four games this season.
+- So far this season UCF has one win against the spread.

-- This season, the Knights have one against the spread win in two games as a favorite of 10 points or more.
+- This season, the Knights have one ATS win in two games as a favorite of 10 points or more.

 - UCF has gone over the point total in 75% of its opportunities this year (three times over four games with a set point total).

-- When UCF puts up more than 29.6 points, it is 1-3 against the spread and 2-2 overall.
+- UCF is 1-3 against the spread and 2-2 overall in games when it records more than 29.6 points.

-- UCF is 1-1 against the spread and 2-0 overall when the team amasses more than 479 yards.
+- UCF is 1-1 against the spread and 2-0 overall when the team amasses over 479 yards.

-- The Knights have five giveaways this season, while the Pirates have 12 takeaways .
+- The Knights have turned the ball over five times this season, seven fewer than the Pirates have forced (12).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.